jessicafeng825/Hui-feng-Portfolio/content/project/OverwriteTools/index.md

 ---

+In order to detect where the overdraw rate is relatively high, I developed this tool.
+This tool can display the overdraw rate when running in the unity editor, and it can also display the overdraw rate when the game is running in the Android platfrom. by using this tool, you can find out Where is the performance bottleneck of the game.

 ### [👉 Click here to read the detailed Description about it 👈](https://github.com/jessicafeng825/Hui-feng-Portfolio/blob/master/content/project/OverwriteTools/overdraw%E6%8C%87%E6%A0%87%E5%B7%A5%E5%85%B7%E4%BB%8B%E7%BB%8D.pptx?raw=true)
 ### [👉 Here is my article on how to implement this tool. 👈](https://zhuanlan.zhihu.com/p/323421079)